 People applying under the following schemes must apply using the online system:

-People applying under the following schemes may apply online or they may lodge a manual application if they do not want to use the online system:
+People applying under any other scheme may apply online or they may lodge a manual application if they do not want to use the online system.

 Your scheme may require you to have a Visa or MasterCard credit card to pay online and complete your application.
 You will find more information on the home page for your country’s scheme.